uho/docker-dosemu/README.md

 Without argument the image boots into `COMMAND.COM` and you can work in the DOS environment.
 Exit the emulator with `exitemu`.

-DPMI has beend disabled as DOSEMU requires the Linux kernel to [provide 16bit-Segments]().
+DPMI has beend disabled as DOSEMU requires the Linux kernel to [provide 16bit-Segments](https://comp.os.linux.misc.narkive.com/HbfvgRW2/debian-stretch-can-t-do-dpmi-anymore).
-The modern kernels that current Docker uses do not support this any mode withou recompiation.
+The modern kernels that current Docker uses do not support this any more without recompilation.
 Any suggestions for workarounds are welcome.

 ## Create Your Own Image

-To build the image locally you can tweak `dosemu.conf` then use the provided `Dockerfile`:
+To build the image locally you can tweak `dosemu.conf`, `autoexec.bat`, and `config.sys` then use the provided `Dockerfile`:

     make image

 and run your locally built image:

     make run

+DOSEMU creates a subdirectory `.dosemu` in the current directory which holds, among other things, a copy of drive `C:` with `autoexec.bat` and `config.sys`.
+If already existing, the contents will not be overwritten.
+So you can adjust the DOS configuration on a per directory basis.
+But make sure you remove the `.dosemu` subdirectory before you run your image with modified settings, so they become active.

 ## Background Information